Blottentots

 Pages 10-11 of “The Standard Upheld”

-Fairy Tales Up-To-Now
+Fairy Tales Up-to-Now

 Extra, extra, read all about it!
 Wallace Irwin rewrites old fairy tales!